 - Image Editing for Thumbnails: Affinity Photo

 OBS is one of the best and easiest programs to get you started with live streaming.
-Its free, open source, and available for Windows, Mac, and Linux.
-There is also an alternative version called Streamlabs OBS which is a bit more user friendly, and operates more or less the same way as OBS.
-Since I am using a Mac OS Catalina, there are couple things to note with OBS.
+It's free, open source, and available for Windows, Mac, and Linux.
+There is also an alternative version called Streamlabs OBS which is a bit more user friendly and operates more or less the same way as OBS.
+Since I am using a Mac OS Catalina, there are couple of things to note with OBS.
 It requires extra permissions to record audio that you'll need to give OBS, and you'll need iShowU Audio, which allows you to capture your Mac desktops audio, so if you're playing music during intermissions or something like that you'll need this program.
 There is also currently a bug at the time of writing this that if you type in a password on Mac it'll crash OBS, whether it be the system or browser password typed in.
 As far as I am aware, Windows does not have these issues.

 With OBS I also record in the mkv file format, because one of the benefits of recording in mkv format is if you are also streaming at the same time and the stream goes down or OBS crashes for whatever reason the recording will not be lost, unlike how it is when recording in MP4 file format.
 The only catch with mkv is if you're recording on a Mac and you want to watch the recording or upload it to YouTube, you'll need to convert it into a compatible format.
 That's where Handbrake comes in.
-If you're on windows, you wont need to convert the mkv file unless you still would like to edit the video.
+If you're on windows, you won't need to convert the mkv file unless you still would like to edit the video.

 Handbrake is an open-source video transcoding software that allows you to convert mkv, or any other video file formats, into a usable file format like MP4.
 It's a super simple program that has a ton of preset output formats so you can pick one already ready for YouTube if you don't plan on editing the videos.

 Finally, I also like create consistent thumbnails for the videos so that viewers know exactly what the talks are about and I use Affinity Photo to do this.
-Its a cheaper alternative to Photoshop but has all of the same features.
-I'd recommend a consistent thumbnail format that matches your groups branding.
+It's a cheaper alternative to Photoshop but has all of the same features.
+I'd recommend a consistent thumbnail format that matches your group's branding.

 The last part I want to go over is the stream and recording settings I use for OBS, and mention some additional resources if you want to learn more about streaming technology and software.
 There's a lot you can do with OBS, and I am by no means an expert with it and would highly recommend that you do additional research about optimizing your streaming settings.
-One channel I recommend is EposVox who has a huge master OBS class that I watched to get further knowledge of all the OBS settings.
-Nonetheless let's dive into my OBS settings that should get you started with a good quality stream.
-The follow are the settings I currently have configured in the OBS settings menu.
+One channel I recommend is EposVox who has a huge OBS master class that I watched to get further knowledge of all the OBS settings.
+Nonetheless, let's dive into my OBS settings that should get you started with a good quality stream.
+The following are the settings I currently have configured in the OBS settings menu.

 - Base Canvas Resolution: 1920x1080